 As we refined the process of creating the Situations and the MUST Framework we directed the project toward a national conference of potential users.
 Thus, our third Situations Project conference was a Users Conference, held at the University of Georgia in March 2o1o with more than 60 participants from across the country.
 We invited participants with a variety of interests in mathematics teacher education, postsecondary mathematics teaching, mathematics professional development, secondary school mathematics teaching, research in mathematics education, and mathematics curriculum development.
 This chapter will attempt to synthesize the ideas from the Users Conference.
 An appendix lists the participants, since sometimes the input of particular participants is indicated without any reference document other than “conference participant.”

 It became clear early on that “Uses” meant not only uses of the products—the Framework and the Situations—but also uses of the processes.
 The conference was organized so that individuals and groups produced proposals for using either the materials or something from our approach.
 Many at the conference proposed direct uses of the materials with prospective teachers.
-Others concentrated on use of particular sets of the materials as stimulus for mathematics professional development with inservice teachers.
+Others concentrated on use of particular sets of the materials as stimulus for mathematics professional development with in-service teachers.
 Several proposals addressed using the materials in postsecondary mathematics courses.
 These uses included not only the Situations as mathematics explorations but also use of the Framework as a guide for analysis and discussion.
 Almost every proposal had some element of research or assessment included.
 Finally, many proposals cited uses of our materials and processes as a step to create materials (e.g., videos) for other work in mathematics education.

 Some proposed uses were more orientated to incorporating the process of generating situations from classroom prompts into course or workshop syllabi.
 Certainly, the experience of producing the Situations and the Framework had been a stimulating journey for many graduate students and faculty who worked on the project.
 These processes can enable analysis and discussion about the various connections among mathematics topics.